 I'm very interested in Newfoundland, obviously.
 I love the place and I want to stay here.
 I'm really interested in the livelihood of the people but at the same time I'm very interested in the health of the ocean and sometimes they're not in tune, especially when it comes to the desperation of the fishermen trying to make a livelihood.

-In 1998, Holland was granted a solo exhibition titled Sea Dreams- Ancestral Shore at the House of Commons Reading Room in Ottawa in honour of World Fisheries Day.
-In her artist statement for this show, Holland reflects that her artwork has been "motivated by [her] deep interest in helping maintain a flourishing marine ecosystem along with the livelihood and health of the people of our coastal communities".
+In 1998, Holland had a solo exhibition, Sea Dreams and Ancestral Shore, at the House of Commons Reading Room in Ottawa in honour of World Fisheries Day.
+She wrote in her artist statement that her work has been "motivated by [her] deep interest in helping maintain a flourishing marine ecosystem along with the livelihood and health of the people of our coastal communities".

-Holland's work is represented in the Art Gallery of Newfoundland and Labrador's Permanent Collection, and the collections of the National Gallery of Canada, The Canada Council Art Bank, and Breakwater Press.
+Holland's work is represented in many private and public collections, including The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, the Canada Council Art Bank, the Banff Centre, Parks Canada, Kyoto Gallery (Japan), the Canadian Council of Professional Fish Harvesters, and Breakwater Press.

 Holland creates murals, paintings, serigraphs, prints, and works on paper from her studio in Conception Bay South.
 Her work draws inspiration from the natural world, and from Newfoundland's coastal communities, cityscapes, and its seafaring history.

 For more information on the artist and her work, visit her website.

 Updated July, 2013